nourkagha/dotfiles/README.md

 cd .dotfiles && ./install
 ```

-To update the submodules, periodically run the following in the `.dotfiles` directory:
+To update the submodules, if needed, run the following in the `.dotfiles` directory:

 ```
 git submodule update --remote